-How Will an Attorney Help a Virginia Beach Car Accident Case?
+How Will A Virginia Beach Car Accident Attorney Help Your Case?

-Car accident cases are not always straightforward, which is why an attorney is so often necessary to ensure clients recover maximum compensation.
-An attorney can get involved early and use their resources to fully investigate what happened.
+Motor vehicle accidents are not always straightforward, which is why an attorney is so often necessary to ensure clients recover maximum compensation.
+A personal injury attorney can get involved early and use their resources to fully investigate what happened.
 This will include:

-- A motor vehicle accident lawyer will study and analyze all evidence needed to prove liability (photos in video, eyewitness statements, accident reports, etc.).
+- A motor vehicle accident lawyer will study and analyze all evidence needed to prove liability (photos and video, eyewitness statements, accident reports, police reports, etc.).

 - Ensuring their client is fully evaluated by a trusted medical professional who can assess the car accident injuries.

 - An auto accident attorney is skilled at negotiating with auto insurance companies to recover maximum compensation.

-Common Causes of Car Accidents in Virginia Beach
+What Are The Common Causes of Car Accidents in Virginia Beach?

 Data from the Virginia Department of Motor Vehicles indicates that there were 105,600 total vehicle accidents reported across the Commonwealth during the latest year of data we have on file.
 Out of these incidents, there were 847 fatalities and 52,668 total injuries.
 Examining the data more closely, we can see that there were 419 crashes reported in Virginia Beach, which resulted in 13 fatalities and 282 injuries.

 Vehicle accidents occur due to a wide variety of reasons on Independence Boulevard, Rosemont Road, Princess Anne Road, and other areas of Virginia Beach and across the Commonwealth.
 However, some causes of crashes are more prevalent than others.
 This includes accidents caused by:

 - Speeding or driving too fast for the conditions